jefferson1104/boilerplate-nextjs/README.md

 </center>

-This is a boilerplate to be use in your project with tecnologies TypeScript, NextJS, Jest and Styled-components.
+This is a boilerplate to be use in your project with tecnologies TypeScript, NextJS, Storybook, Styled-components, Jest and React-testing-library.
 ## What is inside?

 This project uses lot of stuff as: